GuilleC1987/Project-4/README.md

 Write an algorithm that could be used as part of a mobile or web app to detect and estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.

-Insights:
+Some Insights:

 - In this kind of model the measure selected was accuracy because is a metric that measures how often a machine learning model correctly predicts the outcome.
-- Another important conclusion is a well know one, wituh more train we would have better resultas.
+- Another important conclusion is a well know one, with more train data we would have better results.
 - With much more time and resources we can use data augmentation to improve our model.
-- Above we demonstrated that adding more layers to the trained CNN algorithm will help improve accuracy but this process is time consuming.

 The Result is in my Medium post:https://medium.com/@guille.can87/what-kind-of-dog-do-you-look-like-785bbb5dc8d3

 File Descriptions:

+- dog_app.ipynb: Jupyter notebook with all the impoted data and code to run model.
+- haarcascades/: Folder containing export of Haar featurebased cascade classifiers to import.
+- images/: Set of images used in the jupyter notebook and Medium post article.

 You can acces the project files on my Github repository: https://github.com/GuilleC1987/Projects

 Licensing, Authors, Acknowledgements, etc.

-Data and guidance provided by Udacity as a part of the Udacity Data Scientis NanoDegree program.
+Data and guidance provided by Udacity as  part of  Udacity's Data Scientis NanoDegree Program.